darenliang/darenliang.com/content/posts/the-gamblers-game.md

 ---

-Here's an interesting probability question that I've found in atorch's [Probability Math Puzzles](https://github.com/atorch/probability_puzzles) app back in high school.
+Here's an interesting probability question that I've found in Adrian Torchiana's [Probability Math Puzzles](https://github.com/atorch/probability_puzzles) app (highly recommended!) back in high school.

 > You find $2 in your pocket and decide to go gambling.
 Fortunately, the game you're playing has very favorable odds: each time you play, you gain $1 with probability 3/4 and lose $1 with probability 1/4.